Indiana Jones Venice locations

-INDIANA JONES IN VENICE
+INDIANA JONES LOCATIONS IN VENICE

-Even three decades after the first lash, an iconic ‘Indiana Jones’ series of adventurer movies still inflames and inspires our imagination with the revelation of treasures and the ancient mysteries.
-The first two movies have already destined our brave hero to visit Peru, USA, Nepal, Egypt, Greek islands, China and India.
-As in the case of the 007 agent, the worldwide travel did become an essential part of the Professor’s adventures in the same manner of importance as his hat, a whip and his spinous sense of humor.
+Even three decades after the first lash, an iconic Indiana Jones series of adventure movies still inflames and inspires our imagination with the revelation of treasures and ancient mysteries.
+The first two movies have already destined our brave hero to visit Peru, the USA, Nepal, Egypt, the Greek islands, China, and India.
+As in the case of the 007 agent, worldwide travel became an essential part of the Professor’s adventures in the same manner of importance as his hat, whip, and spinous sense of humor.

 INDIANA JONES IN VENICE filming locations

-BEHIND THE INDIANA JONES VENICE SCENES
+BEHIND THE SCENES OF INDIANA JONES AND THE LAST CRUSADE

-The principal photography of the “Last Crusade” can be easily attributed to a four-month period between May and September 1988.
-Despite the obvious 20-minutes Venice span in the movie, the film crew honored the famous city with one’s presence for only a one day, on August 8, 1988.
-In very deed, by the time the filmmakers disemplaned in ‘Aeroporto Marco Polo di Venezia’, the majority of the ‘Venice scenes’ had been already shot within Elstree studios near London.
-These ‘pre-Venice’ shootings included the scenes in a library, in the catacombs, as well as a boat chase.
-Robert Watts, the producer, prevised Steven Spielberg from shooting in Venice in August, at the height of the tourist season.
+The principal photography of the “Last Crusade” can be easily attributed to four months between May and September 1988.
+Despite the obvious 20-minute Indiana Jones Venice span in the movie, the film crew honored the famous city with one’s presence for only one day, on August 8, 1988.
+By the time the filmmakers arrived at ‘Aeroporto Marco Polo di Venezia’, the larger portion of the Venice scenes had been shot at Elstree studios near London.
+These ‘pre-Venice’ shootings included scenes in a library, in the catacombs, as well as a boat chase.
+Robert Watts, the producer, prevented Steven Spielberg from shooting The Last Crusade in Venice in August, at the height of the tourist season.
 The challenge was to depict Venice as it was back in 1938.

 BEHIND THE VENICE SCENES.
-Indiana Jones Venice
+Indiana Jones Venice locations

 INDIANA JONES VENICE FILMING LOCATIONS.
 GEOGRAPHICAL SPREAD

-Although 80% of the ‘Venice’ scenes had been already shot back in the UK, the film crew selected a number of exterior locations to ensoul the movie with a unique Venice spirit.
-As is often the case with the filming locations in Europe, such as Rome, Paris, Prague, Vienna, the actual location of the sets generally at odds with the movie order.
-In regards to ‘The Last Crusade’, filming locations in Venice tend towards the city center, yet distanced a Grand-Canal.
-For instance, it takes you half an hour to cover a distance between the ‘Salute’ pier (a scene of arrival) and the Barnaba church (library exterior).
-And the direction of walking, depicted in a movie, varies from the actual geography of Venice.
+Although 80% of the ‘Venice’ scenes were already shot back in the UK, the film crew selected some exterior locations to ensoul the movie with a unique Venice spirit.
+As is often the case with filming locations in Europe, such as Rome, Paris, Prague, and Vienna, the actual location of the sets is generally at odds with the movie order.
+Concerning The Last Crusade filming locations in Venice tend towards the city center yet are distanced from the Grand Canal.
+For instance, it takes you half an hour to cover the distance between the ‘Salute’ pier (a scene of arrival) and the Barnaba church (library exterior).
+And the direction of walking, depicted in the movie, varies from the actual geography of Venice.
+An enthusiastic movie walk along the main Indiana Jones filming locations in Venice will take approximately two hours with a significant water transport proportion.

 Indiana Jones VENICE FILMING LOCATIONS